vishnux/DistilYT/README.md

 * PyTorch
 * transformers
 * YouTube API client library

-## Installation

-The application will process the specified video, extract its transcript, and generate a concise summary of the video content.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.